FelixHerrmann/swift-package-list/README.md

 ## Swift Package

-Load `package-list.json` from the bundle with a single function call.
+Load `package-list.json` or `package-list.plist` from the bundle with a single function call or use the pre-build UI components.

 ### Requirements